 We strongly recommend that farmers plant only a few acres of hemp for their first season, or even just a single acre.
 Planting a small amount of acreage will help farmers understand how much labor they need per acre of hemp, so they can scale up appropriately when they plant more next year.
 Also, planting a single acre of hemp lets farmers experiment with growing techniques and helps them understand how hemp performs on their farm before making a large investment in the crop.

-Part 3: Drying and Curing Your Hemp
+Part 3: Drying Your Hemp

 Drying is another part of the hemp harvesting process where farmers use different methods and are actively experimenting to improve their outcomes.
 All farmers will agree that drying requires a drying facility.
 This should be a roofed structure with good ventilation.
 Many farmers use a barn, shed, or warehouse to serve as their drying facility.